 However, the point of purchase is only one part of the mobile shopping experience.

 This shows that people are increasingly using mobile devices throughout the buyer journey: from discovery to research, to comparing options, and ultimately making purchases.

-Another industry study estimates that 72.9% of online sales could come from mobile purchases by the end of 2021.
+Another industry study estimated that 72.9% of online sales would come from mobile purchases in 2021.